SteveLongoria/hexo-blog/source/_posts/how-to-setup-a-ghost-blog-contact-form.md

 ## Simpler Option

-I've recently been a big fan of using TypeForm for my contact form.
+I've recently been a big fan of using [TypeForm](https://typeform.com) for my contact form.
 It's free if you're just wanting a simple contact form and has such a nice user experience.
 Creating a contact form is simple with TypeForm, it's basically like creating a Google Form which is really easy.

 Once you create the form, it'll exist at a URL like 'yourbusinessname.typeform.com'.
 To integrate into your Ghost Blog, all you have to do is make a small edit to the theme.
 Simply add a html for the 'Contact' navigation link to the theme and point it to your TypeForm URL.
 Easy Peezy!

+If you don't want to edit the theme, you can use [Ghost URL Redirects](https://ghost.org/tutorials/implementing-redirects/) here to redirect a page at your new TypeForm contact form.

 ## More Complicated Option